CJDalrymple/Yakka/readme.md

   - Written in Delphi Object Pascal
   - Will run on x86-64 CPU's which support BMI2 instruction set

-## How to use
+## How To Use

 **Yakka** implements the Universal Chess Interface (UCI) protocol that is compatible with most popular Chess GUIs.

-  It is recommended to use a Chess GUI application such as
+It is recommended to use a Chess GUI application such as [Arena](http://www.playwitharena.de/), [BanksiaGUI](https://banksiagui.com/) or [Cute Chess](https://cutechess.com/).

 Alternatively Yakka can be run as a command line console using UCI commands.

 ## Implemented Engine Options (UCI)

-  - option name Threads type spin default 6 min 1 max 16
+  - option name Threads type spin default 4 min 1 max 16
   - option name Hash type spin default 64 min 1 max 256
   - option name Clear Hash type button
   - option name OwnBook type check default true

+## Download

+You can download the precompiled Windows executable : 'Yakka v1.0 x64.exe' This will run on x86-64 CPU's which support the BMI2 instruction set.

 ## Compilation

-  You can download the precompiled executable for Windows : 'Yakka v1.0 x64.exe' This will run on x86-64 CPU's which support the BMI2 instruction set.

 To build the engine from source, use Delphi 12.0 Alexandra or later version.

   - Import the source files from GitHub repository
   - Set Target Platform to Windows 64-bit